May my cry come before you, o Lord; give me understanding according to your word (Ps.119:169).

 Is your life creating a storm or are you like a haven?

-2. Fasting: From food if that is how the Holy Spirit directs you.
+From food if that is how the Holy Spirit directs you.
 BUT – more than anything though – stop running around!
 Change your habits, if necessary.
-Take a deliberate decision to walk and not run, to finish your tea before doing the next thing, in essence, SLOW DOWN!
-I know we can do three things at once, but try doing one at a time for at least one day a week!
+Take a deliberate decision to walk and not run, to finish your tea before doing the next thing.
+In essence: SLOW DOWN!
+I know we can do three things at once, but try doing one at a time for at least one day a week.
 Even when we just slow down in our physical actions, more peace comes into our hearts.
 Doing a little bit of planning of our daily activities will also not hurt.

 Which are the things that wear you down most?
 Take time today and write them down.
 Search your Bible for God’s promises regarding fear, doubt, strife etc. Now write down these promises next to each of your concerns.
 Begin to speak the truth of God’s Word over your life.
 Declare, according to the promises of God, the life of God, the truth of God and the love of God over your challenges and problems.
-Lay them down at His feet and when you find yourself carrying them again, lay them down again until you are completely freed from these burdens.
+Lay them down at His feet and when you find yourself carrying them again.
+Lay them down again until you are completely freed from these burdens.
 As new burdens come up, add them to this list.
 Whatever you do, do not let them remain ‘un-prayed’ about!

 God our Father and Lord Jesus Christ, I dedicate my time, my body, my mind, will and emotions to you.
 Please help me to slow down, to bless others, to take time out with You and to give up and let go of those things wearing me down.
 Teach me Your ways which are higher than mine.
 I desire a deeper relationship with You Lord Jesus, please show me the way.
 Help me plan my time and give me wisdom on how to spend my energy in a way that will glorify You.
 In Jesus’ name I pray, Amen.